stevedepp/strang/ch5/README.md

 u • (u x v) = u<sub>1</sub>(u<sub>2</sub>v<sub>3</sub>-u<sub>3</sub>v<sub>2</sub>) + u<sub>2</sub>(u<sub>3</sub>v<sub>1</sub>-u<sub>1</sub>v<sub>3</sub>) + u<sub>3</sub>(u<sub>1</sub>v<sub>2</sub>-u<sub>2</sub>v<sub>1</sub>) = 0

+[ seems that the cross product is scaling the original axes i, j, k so that u x v is perpendicular to u and v though u and v may not be perpendicular to each other]

 the determinant for u • (u x v) would have 3 rows u, u and v as shown below and with 2 duplicate rows has a determinant = 0.  more importantly, this implies that he regards the cross product u x v as the dot product of (i,j,k) with their respective cofactors which is just exactly how it works out. so u x v is really (i,j,k) • (u x v)

 anyway so any vector u or v in dot product with a cross product of itself with another vector is perpendicular = 0